chibonicus07/CS-2450/journal.md

 break, I can regain some of that motivation I had towards the beginning of the semester.
 I have learned a lot in this class and in all of my other classes.
 Although my motivation and enthusiasm has faded a bit, I look forward to learning more about coding and how I can become a better computer scientist.

+11/3/2025 - Subject: I need to learn how to not get so distracted.
+I have had a lot of things distracting me from school.
+Work stresses, my social life, lots of stress from friends moving away and leaving on missions, etc. I need to learn how to maintain my stress and get my schoolwork done.
+I have always had issues with getting things in on time and now it is worse than ever.
+Every once in a while, I do get a boost of motivation and during those time periods is when I get all of my stuff done.
+This semester, I have had a lot of pressure to make the most of my time with my friends as they are all server church missions as well as making new friends so I am not alone.
+I gotta LOCK IN!!!